loic-sharma/butter/README.md

     1. How to bind to native code
     1. How to deploy Butter app
     1. .NET API reference
+1. Launch Flutter app from VS Code with debugging
+1. More messaging codecs like JSON
+1. Pigeon
 1. NativeAOT
 1. Games: Godot and Unity